Trade Gold Trading

 = 10:1

-So Why not just Choose 10:1 option as the Maximum Leverage?
-Because to keep within the proper risk management principles it is even recommended that traders use less than this?
+So Why not just Choose 10:1 ratio as the Maximum Leverage?
+Because to keep within the proper risk management principles it is even recommended that traders use than this?

-When trading - if you have $1,200 & use option 100:1 and buy one standard lot for $120,000 your margin on this transaction is the $1200 dollars in your account, this is the money that you'll lose if your open transaction goes against you the other $118,800 that is borrowed from your broker, they will close the open transactions automatically once your $1,200 has been taken by the market.
+If you as a trader have $1,200 in your account and use option 100:1 to buy one standard lot for $120,000, your margin on this transaction is the $1,200 dollars in your account.
+This is the money you will lose if your open transaction goes against you.
+The other $118,800 borrowed from your broker will close the open transactions automatically once the market takes the $1,200.

-For 20% Margin Call requirement before closing your trades transactions automatically, then your trades will be closed once your balance reaches $240 dollars for 50 % Margin Call requirement of this level before closing your trades automatically, then your trades will be stopped out once your balance gets to $600.
+For 20% Margin Call requirement before closing your trades/transactions automatically, then your positions will be closed once your balance reaches $240 dollars for 50 % Margin Call requirement of this level before closing your trades automatically, then your positions will be stopped out once your balance gets to $600.

-If they set 100% Margin Call requirement of this level before closing your open positions automatically, then your trade will be stopped out once your balance gets to $1,200: Meaning the trade will close out as soon as you execute it because even if you pay 10 pip spread your account balance will get to $1,190 and the needed percentage% is 100% i.e. $1,200 dollars, therefore your orders will immediately get closed by margin call.
+If they set 100% Margin Call requirement of this level before closing your open/execute positions automatically, then your position will be stopped out once your balance gets to $1,200: Meaning the trade transaction will closeout as soon as you execute it because even if you pay 10 pip spread your account balance will get to $1,190 and the needed % is 100% i.e. $1,200 dollars, therefore your open orders will immediately get closed by margin call.

-To know about the margin level that you'll have used - these are calculated by your software automatically - the MetaTrader 4 Software will display this as "Margin Requirement", this will be shown as a percent% the higher the percentage% the less likely your trades are to get closed.
+To find out about the margin level you have used, which your platform calculates for you, the MT4 Platform Software will show it as "Margin Requirement."
+It will be shown as a percentage, and the higher the percentage, the less likely it is that your trades will be closed.

 For Example if